awslabs/amazon-neptune-tools/export-neptune-to-elasticsearch/readme.md

   - _neptune-export_ has been successfully downloaded to the Batch compute instance
   - _neptune-export_ has successfully exported nodes and relationships from Neptune and published them to Kinesis

 If your job is stuck in a RUNNABLE state, you may need to review the network and security settings for your AWS Batch compute environment.
-See 'Verify the network and security settings of the compute environment' in [this knowledge article](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/).
+See __Verify the network and security settings of the compute environment__ in [this knowledge article](https://aws.amazon.com/premiumsupport/knowledge-center/batch-job-stuck-runnable-status/).

 To diagnose issues with the indexing of data in Amazon ElasticSearch, consult the Amazon CloudWatch logs for your __kinesis-to-elasticsearch__ AWS Lambda function.
 These logs will show the Lambda connecting to ElasticSearch, and will indicate how many records from the Kinesis Stream have been processed.